vacuumlabs/finbricks-hackaton/README.md

 - fin_advice_invoke - Code for the application's FinAdviceInvokeFunction lambda function and Project Dockerfile.
 Asynchronous function to invoke the financial advice message generation.
 Function is to be called from API GW
 - fin_advice_ai_message - Code for the application's FinAdviceAiMessageFunction lambda function and Project Dockerfile.
 Function returns the AI-generated financial advice text.
 - transaction_categorization - Code for the application's FinAdviceAiMessageFunction lambda function and Project Dockerfile.
-Function returns the AI-generated financial advice text.
+Function returns the AI-generated category of a transaction.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.